lytecache/litecache/lytecache-go/README.md

 - Mixed-language systems where a Go process needs to share a cache file with a Python, Java, or Node.js one.

 **Not a good fit:**
-- A cache shared live across multiple servers/hosts -- SQLite is a local file, not a network service.
-Use Redis/Memcached.
+- A cache shared live across multiple servers/hosts.
+SQLite is a local file, not a network service; use Redis/Memcached instead.
-- Heavy concurrent write throughput from many processes -- SQLite's single-writer model will serialize writes and become a bottleneck.
+- Heavy concurrent write throughput from many processes.
+SQLite's single-writer model will serialize writes and become a bottleneck.
-- Pub/sub, streams, or other Redis data structures beyond key-value + counters -- lytecache intentionally stays small.
+- Pub/sub, streams, or other Redis data structures beyond key-value and counters. lytecache stays small on purpose.

 ## Where is my data?